 Materials and Methods

-We present a novel method to determine whether or not a species can be considered transboundary.
-The method is based on a series of criteria to be met and the overlay of species distributions and the spatial boundaries of the world’s EEZs.
+We determine whether or not a species can be considered transboundary based on a series of criteria to be met and the overlay of species distributions and the spatial boundaries of the world’s EEZs.
 For the current analysis we work at the species level and adopt the Food and consider transboundary species as those that occur within the Exclusive Economic Zone (EEZ) of neighboring countries [@Munro:2002uf; @FAO].
 All data was scaled to 0.5 degree latitude x 0.5 degree longitude grid cells (n = ~180,000 grid cells).

 Databases on species geographic distributions